ChemEXL/BiCEV/README.md

 ### Installation
 BiCEV implementation relies on NumPy, Pandas, PyTorch, PyTorch Lightning, RDKit-pypi, cmapPy, and fcd.
-You may install these dependencies using the following command:
+You may install these dependencies using the following command (recommend for cuda version 12.0):

 `pip install -r requirements.txt`